 There are also a whole host of other articles that will come up that compare other affiliate programs for pet supplies that you can check out for ideas.
 You can join as many different affiliate programs as you want through this method.
 Just make sure that the company and the products are a good fit for you and your audience.

-Best Affiliate Marketing Programs and Networks for Bloggers
+What are the Best Affiliate Marketing Programs and Networks for Bloggers?

-In addition to signing up for Amazon Associates and looking at individual affiliate programs, we have also used affiliate networks into our affiliate marketing strategy.
+In addition to signing up for Amazon Associates and looking at individual affiliate programs, we have also used affiliate networks in our affiliate marketing for blogs strategy.

 These large networks exist to connect you with affiliate companies and products.
 You can use their platform to search for popular products in your blog niche.